Resources

 • Full transparency: A real-time overview of the status of all changes and their impact.

-Common Challenges Without Change Management
+Typical Challenges Without Change Management

 Benefits of PROBIS

-• Integrated interfaces: Seamless connection to ERP, CRM, and other systems.
+• Integrated Interfaces: Seamless connection to ERP, CRM, and other systems.

-Synonyms and related terms
+Synonyms and Related Terms

 • Change Management

-• Project adjustments
+• Project Adjustments

 Conclusion